flatironinstitute/kachery-p2p/doc/beta_testing_instructions.md

 import kachery_p2p as kp

 sf = kp.load_subfeed('feed://your-subfeed-uri...')
-sf.append_message('another-test-message ###')
+sf.append_message({'name': 'another-test-message'})
 ```

 If you run that command, you should see the messages appear in real time in the terminal you left open.

-Now try running the `kachery-p2p-print-messages` command on a different computer (that has a running daemon on the flatiron2 channel).
+Now try running the `kachery-p2p-print-messages` command on a different computer (that has a running daemon on the example channel).
 You should be able to see the live-updating messages from there.